pluginpal/strapi-plugin-config-sync/README.md

 ```

 ## 🖥️ Admin panel (GUI)
-This plugin ships with a settings page which can be accessed from the admin panel of Strapi.
+This plugin ships with a React app which can be accessed from the settings page in Strapi admin panel.
 On this page you can pretty much do the same as you can from the CLI.
 You can import, export and see the difference between the config as found in the sync directory, and the config as found in the database.

 **Pro tip:**
 By clicking on one of the items in the diff table you can see the exact difference between sync dir and database in a git-style diff viewer.